benubois/steamy/README.md

     $ gem install mydump

 mydump will look for a YAML file located in ~/.mydump which specifies the SequelPro saved connections directory.

+The format of the file should look like:

+    ---
+    :saved_connections: /path/to/db

+The path supports path expansion so something like `~/Databases` would work too.